Netcracker/KubeMarine/documentation/Troubleshooting.md

 It changes MTU value only for new pods.
 To apply new MTU value for all pods in the cluster you should restart all pods or nodes one by one.

-## `kubectl apply` fails with error "metadata annotations: Too long"
+## `kubectl apply` Fails With Error "metadata annotations: Too long"

 **Symptoms**: The `kubectl apply` command fails with an error having "metadata annotations: Too long" message.